(As published on Elephant Journal as a “Staff Pick” and featured in “Popular Lately”)

 - Physical actions

 Our thoughts become speech, and our speech and actions mold and shape our characters, which dictate our destinies.
 The seemingly small choices we make on a day-to-day basis, starting from the moment we rise in the morning, till the moment we rest in the evening, add up to make a huge difference in creating the quality of our lives.
-Our thoughts are ultimately what influence our actions, and in addition to waking up early, one of the best ways I’ve started to think more positively is by performing a beautiful spiritual practice I learned from my Ayurveda teacher Acharya Shunya ji.
+Our thoughts are ultimately what influence our actions, and in addition to waking up early, one of the best ways I’ve started to think more positively is by performing a beautiful spiritual practice I learned.
 The practice is called Kara Darshanam.
 “Kara” is a Sanskrit word that means “hands” and “Darshanam” means “to gaze,” in a reverential way.

 Learning how to surrender to the presence of an all-pervading spiritual power that is greater than my own limited self (my ego) has brought about a great transformation in my life.
 Seeing my hands immediately upon waking up each morning has been a powerful affirmation of and way to strengthen my connection with the great Spirit that ultimately holds all beings and things, seen and unseen.